RIT-Software-Engineering/RIT-SE-Senior-Project/README.md

 `node-fetch`: adds window.fetch() to Node, currently unused.

-`nodemon`: automatically restarts a Node application when a file is changed, can be used by running the command `nodemon [Node App]`.
+`nodemon`: automatically restarts a Node application when a file is changed, this is automatically run with the server 'start' script.

 `passport`: authentication middleware for Express applications.